quantumlib/Cirq/docs/ionq/access.md

 IonQ's API gives access to IonQ's trapped ion quantum computers as well as a cloud simulator.
 IonQ direct access is currently restricted to those with access to an IonQ API key.
-As of January 26, 2021, this access is currently restricted to partners.
+As of January, 2021, this access is currently restricted to partners.
 More information about partnerships can be found at [ionq.com/get-started](https://ionq.com/get-started).

 ## Authentication